dollarlint configuration

 Configuration

 A .dollarlint.toml config is recommended for projects, but not required.
 Directory validation searches the target root; explicit file validation searches beside the file.
-Each run uses one config; nested .dollarlint.toml files are not applied as separate project configs during a parent-directory run.
-Use --config to point at a specific config.
+Each run uses one config by default; set configs.mode = "nearest" to let nested .dollarlint.toml files apply to their subtrees.
+Use --config to point at one explicit config for the whole run.

 Starter config